 Jeep Grand Cherokee SRT8

-The 2010 Jeep Grand Cherokee SRT8 is the quickest, most powerful Jeep vehicle ever created, offering astonishing on-road and all-weather ability and power.
-With a 0-60 mph time in under 5 seconds – in wet or dry conditions – it’s quicker than competitors such as Porsche Cayenne Turbo and BMW X5.
+And it delivers: It’s the quickest, most powerful Jeep vehicle ever created, offering astonishing on-road and all-weather ability and power.
+With a 0-60-mph time in under 5 seconds — in wet or dry conditions — the 2007 Jeep Grand Cherokee SRT8 is quicker than competitors such as Porsche Cayenne Turbo and BMW X5.

 SRT engineers created the first SRT vehicle with full-time four-wheel drive by creating a new transfer case.
 They used the front half of a Jeep transfer case, chosen for its capability and light weight, and mated it to the rear half of a heavier-duty case, chosen for its ruggedness and ability to house electronic full-time, four-wheel-drive system components.

-Under normal driving conditions, five to 10 percent of torque is directed to the front wheels, but as much of the 6.1-liter HEMI® V-8’s torque that’s needed can be directed forward when additional traction or stability is required.
-Remaining torque is sent via a heavy-duty driveshaft to a Dana 44 rear axle.
+Under normal driving conditions, 5 percent to 10 percent of torque is directed to the front wheels, but as much of the 6.1-liter HEMI V-8’s torque that’s needed can be directed forward when additional traction or stability is required.
+Remaining torque is sent via a heavy-duty driveshaft to a Dana 44 rear differential.

-The braking system on the 2010 Jeep Grand Cherokee SRT8 features four-piston performance brake calipers developed by Brembo, finished in red.
-These calipers work with 360 mm x 32 mm vented rotors up front, and 350 mm x 28 mm vented rotors in the rear.
+The braking system of the 2007 Jeep Grand Cherokee SRT8 features four-piston performance brake calipers developed by Brembo, finished in gloss black.
+While braking, these calipers work with 360 mm x 32 mm vented rotors up front, with 350 mm x 28 mm vented rotors in the rear.